Welcome, Guest. Please login or register.

 3 complete strangers, 2 crew members who had never been on a sailboat before in their lives. and the 21 year old norwegian captain, set sail south from Cape Horn.

-The Berserk, a stock Albin Vega, no head, an outboard motor (that almost never ran) no electronics except a vhf radio and 4 handheld gps units (3 of which were destroyed in a single incident!), and a brand new windvane that was blown away in force 12 winds on their first day at sea Shocked
+The Berserk, a stock Albin Vega, no head, an outboard motor (that almost never ran) no electronics except a vhf radio and 4 handheld gps units (3 of which were destroyed in a single incident!), and a brand new windvane that was blown away in force 12 winds on their first day at sea :o

 I don't think I can do this book justice by attempting a more detailed review.